 Nutrition major options

 Each option within the nutrition major aligns with various careers in food and nutrition.

-According to the U.S. Department of Labor, 70,900 people worked as dietitians and nutritionists in 2018, and jobs are projected to grow at a rate of 11 percent from 2018 to 2028, much faster than the average for all occupations.
+According to the U.S. Department of Labor, dietetics and nutrition jobs are projected to grow at a rate of 11 percent from 2018 to 2028, much faster than the average for all occupations.

 *These roles may require post-baccalaureate/graduate/professional education to qualify.

 - Eating disorder treatment

 - Fitness and wellness centers